bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/victor-carmine.md

 particularly bloody legacy all lost their lives.
 He has strong ties to the [DTC](../lore/dtc) government, as well as family connections with [Novosovia](../lore/novosovia).

+As a leader, Victor portrays himself as a changed man who wants to save the world.
+In reality, he is a cold-hearted manipulative man, who was proven himself capable of torture and murder.

 ### Family Legacy

 The first known Carmine is Domenico 'The Butcher' Carmine.
 During the Resource Wars, he hoarded supplies to run